How Our B2B SaaS Fractional CMO Service Works (And How It’s Different From A Traditional CMO)

 2. Support from a Team, Not an Individual

-In contrast, we’re an agency.
-With our Fractional CMO service, you gain access to not only one expert leader, but a team of SaaS marketers who specialize in PPC and SEO.
+With our Fractional CMO service, you gain access to not only one expert strategist but a team of specialized marketers with deep knowledge of particular marketing channels, from PPC and email marketing to SEO and digital PR.

-By pairing leadership with channel experts intimately versed in day-to-day execution, we’re able to deliver more value than a single strategic consultant.
+By pairing leadership with channel experts intimately versed in day-to-day execution, we can deliver more value than a single strategic consultant.

 Our Fractional CMO Service, Explained

-Before beginning an engagement, we’ll start by asking and understanding the specific areas you wish to improve.
+Before beginning an engagement, we establish specific outcomes and revenue targets you wish to achieve.

 For example, if you wanted to improve your SEO results, we might create a scorecard that measures your capacity in: